 My main take aways: Pack yourself recovery gear so you’re prepared as and when you get bogged!
 Don’t rely on other drivers having a recovery kit you can use or even on other drivers turning up when you need help – be prepared to get yourself out of any trouble if you can.

 Extra resources: Read these tips about getting bogged on Australian Geographic.

 4WD recovery gear

-Make sure you travel with 4WD recovery gear when you go for a beach drive.
+Make sure you travel with 4WD recovery gear when you go for a beach drive and pack a shovel.

 Take 4WD tracks with you when you go on a 4WD off road drive

-More driving on sand tips for 4WD driving
+More driving on sand tips for 4WD driving: Beach driving for beginners

 While I’m not a beach driver myself, I have a few of my own sand driving tips to add to those above from what I’ve learned as a passenger and a regular traveller.

 Follow the rules when off-road beach driving in Australia

 Yes, beaches are treated like roads so you need to have a read of the road rules for beach driving.
 Here is a link to the Queensland Government Department of Environment and Science rules and tips for driving on sand and you should check out the equivalent rules in the state you plan on doing your beach drive.